micro-community/Notice/how-to-start.md

 + Publish your awesome project to [Micro-In-China](https://github.com/micro-in-cn), if you consider it ready.

-+ Publish your developing project to [Micro-Community](https://github.com/micro-community) with no considering.
++ Transfer your developing project to [Micro-Community](https://github.com/micro-community) with no considering.

 + Create an Idea Repo and try to start coding.